mourner/Leaflet.TouchHover/README.md

 ## What it does

-One problem with implementing hover interaction on mobile devices is that there are no `mouseover` and `mouseout` equivalents on mobile
+One problem with implementing hover interaction on mobile devices is that there are no `mouseover` and `mouseout` equivalents on mobile.
-(the spec has `touchenter` and `touchleave` events but they don't work in iOS).
+The spec describes `touchenter` and `touchleave` events for that but they are not supported in iOS or Android.

 Another problem is that touch-and-move interaction for hovering on features conflicts with the standard dragging functionality in interactive maps.